oVirt/ovirt-site/source/uncategorized/automatic-fencing.html.md

     4. Stop VDSM on selected host
     5. After a few minutes SSH Soft Fencing command will be executed, but the host will remain Non Responsive

+# Automatic Fencing in oVirt 3.5

+*It's only proposal, not yet finalized!*

+Automatic fencing flow will be extended in oVirt 3.5:

+1. SSH Soft Fencing can be turned on/off for each host in Power Management tab in Add/Edit host dialog
+2. SSH Soft Fencing will be turned on by default. *Will it be beneficial to set default per cluster/DC, so admin won't be forced to set it on each host?*
+3. Support for fence_kdump will be included (more details in [Fence kdump](Fence kdump))

 # Troubleshooting

 Check that you can run the fence agent from the command line.
 Use the fence script that corresponds with the fence type you are setting up.